Aayush-Bhargav/simon-game/README.md

 3)JavaScript Logic:
     Functions to start the game, generate the sequence, animate buttons, play sounds, handle button clicks, and check user input.
     Event listeners to handle button clicks and start the game.

+To run the code, download the files.
+Go to the index.html page and click 'open with live server' to run it on your machine.